cilium/cilium.io/src/posts/2026-04-25-understanding-kubernetes-load-balancing/index.md

 # I.Introduction

-Since pods are ephemeral, constantly changing, replaced, scaled up, scaled down, and, the IP addresses change.
+Kubernetes Load Balancing is a means to distribute network traffic to application instances.
+This can be within the same cluster or different compute regions or clusters.

 To ensure proper utilization and desired performance, each healthy running instance of your application has to get a portion of the traffic.
 Traffic has to be distributed by load balancing between these instances; the distribution weight will depend on the algorithm.

-**Kubernetes Load Balancing** is a means to distribute network traffic to application instances.
-This can be within the same cluster or different compute regions or clusters.

 ## Services in Kubernetes